eric-brechemier/cook250/README.md

 Graphic design research project about 250th anniversary of James Cook's arrival in New Zealand

-This research wass done in the context of the adult education class of Visual Communication, level 1, organized at [EPSAA][] from October 7th 2019 to February 3rd 2020 by the [City of Paris][CMA].
+This research was done in the context of the adult education class of Visual Communication, level 1, organized at [EPSAA][] from October 7th 2019 to February 3rd 2020 by the [City of Paris][CMA].